-* Mining curbs force steelmakers to use low-grade iron ore fines
+* Mining curbs force steelmakers to use low-grade iron ore

 * Steel firms make investments to use low-grade fines